 You can visit the town of Lamas which is a popular tourist destination.
 A 20-minute drive from the city of Tarapoto.
 You can buy local goods which are mostly hand weaved.
 Although popular tourism provides for demand and performs for expectation.
 You can see dancing on most days for your entertainment, please give the dancers money and join in.
 It is always lovely to visit Waycu the people are so friendly and well worth the visit.
 The history and Lamas itself is an interesting mix of European influence and indigenous culture.

 The home of Petrona Quechua Lamista artisan San Roque De Cumbaza.

-I have known Petrona for more than ten years and whenever I visit her home in Chunchiwi, we are always welcomed into the family.
+I have known Petrona for more than ten years and whenever I visit her home, we are always welcomed into the family.
 It is amazing how after time the earth floor and caña-brava (a small type of bamboo) walls in her kitchen have become perfectly normal.
 The kind Mula (horse/donkey) looks at us from the garden and the small baby chicks allow me to pick them up for a cuddle.
 I always feel bemused to see how the door is perfectly hinged by an upside-down glass bottle.
 We talk about our arthritis and natural remedies.
 She tells me how hard it was to grind the already fired pots into a fine powder ready to mix with the clay.
 Every chore in her life is physically hard.
 The little money she makes from the budding students we bring to her house helps to ease her life.
 Petrona is responsible for her two nephews and niece.
 Her sister died when the children were still young.
 Her strength and story Inspire me so much.
 Maribel (eldest niece) has now married at the age of 16 and has just given birth to her baby.
-She lives in a remote village called Cachipampa, a three-hour walk from Petrona.
+She lives in a remote village a nine-hour walk from Petrona.

 I plan to visit Maribel soon and take her students so that she can continue in her Petronas footsteps.
 We can help to support her and the traditions passed on.